Best eggs: here's to cracking eggs - The Field

-A miraculous ingredient in all its forms, Easter is the time to celebrate the humble egg.
-Hattie Ellis salutes the best eggs, from dark-golden Burford Browns, to pale-blue Cotswold Legbars and the brown-speckled quail
+The egg is a miraculous ingredient in all its forms, and Easter is the time to celebrate it.
+Hattie Ellis selects her favourite best eggs, from pale-blue Cotswold Legbars to the dark-golden Burford Browns

-The humble egg is the indispensable wizard of the kitchen, and Easter is the time to appreciate it.
-The Easter bunny may be busy dishing out the cloying chocolate variety, but these are certainly not the best eggs.
-Nothing can better a rich, golden yolk or a delicate, pastel shell.
-Hattie Ellis celebrates the best eggs in time for Easter.
+Easter is the time to salute the humble egg, an indispensable wizard of the kitchen.
+While we can expect the cloying chocolate variety from the Easter bunny, these are not the best eggs that deserve Easter’s celebration.
+Hattie Ellis selects the richest, most golden yolks and entirely irresistable pastel shells.

 For eggs that would make a memorable eggs and soliders breakfast, read best luxury eggs: a thoroughly good egg – from one ostrich egg that could make 100 meringues to the elusive and grand swan egg.